bluesky-social/indigo/HACKING.md

     # consume repo events from PDS
     websocat ws://localhost:4989/events

-    # consume repo events from BGS
+    # consume repo events from Relay
     websocat ws://localhost:2470/events

-Send the BGS a ding-dong:
+Send the Relay a ding-dong:

-    # tell BGS to consume from PDS
+    # tell Relay to consume from PDS
     http --json post localhost:2470/add-target host="localhost:4989"

 Set the log level to be more verbose, using an env variable: